 Eye Exam and Consultation

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
 Our New York optometrist provides regular vision acuity test as part of a comprehensive eye exam.
-Nieves will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
+Our doctors will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
-Depending on the results of your vision test, Nieves may prescribe corrective glasses, contacts, or eye exercises.
+Depending on the results of your vision test, our doctors may prescribe corrective glasses, contacts, or eye exercises.

 Eye Function Testing